QR Code Specification

 |With (Auto) symbol size||With Version 10 minimum symbol size|

-The QR Code standard enables you to select between 4 different levels of recovery from the following amounts of damage:
+The QR Code standard allows to select between 4 different recovery levels among the following amounts of damage:

 - L: 7% recovery capacity.